munificent/craftinginterpreters/book/optimization.md

 ^code sign-bit (2 before, 2 after)

-To get the Obj pointer back out, we simply mask off all of those extra bits:
+To get the Obj pointer back out, we simply mask off all of those extra bits.

 ^code as-obj (1 before, 2 after)